zozzlethena/docs/pages/liquidity.md

 amount of desired tokens returned from a trade.

 To provide access to best rates on the market we identified two types of assets:
- * correlated - think of _stable coins_ like `$USDC` and `$DAI`
+ * correlated - for example _stable coins_ (`$USDC`, `$DAI`, etc.)
- * uncorrelated - think of `$LINK` and `$CRV`
+ * uncorrelated - for example `$LINK` and `$CRV`

-Based on these two types, we provide two different liquidity pool types.
-These pools use different mathematical formulas and are used by our router for price quotations and execution of the actual trades.

-The _deeper_ the liquidity of the pools (the larger the amount of assets is in the liquidity pools), the smaller will be the slippage.

-The router was also designed to route through both, stable and volatile pools when trading pairs of assets, it does not need _upkeep_ (external maintenance) and uses 30 minutes TWAPs (time-weighted average prices) which makes it resistant to flash-loan attacks.
+Velodrome offers two different liquidity pool types based on token pair needs, _Stable Pools_ and _Votalite Pools_.

+The protocol router evaluates both pool types to determine the most efficient price quotation and trade execution route available.
+To protect against flash-loan attacks, the router will use 30 minutes TWAPs (time-weighted average prices).
+The router doesn't require _upkeep_ (external maintenance).

 ## Stable Pools